One of the biggest trends in technology over the last decade has been the migration to cloud computing.

 “Edge computing will become widespread and throughout the year we will see a broader understanding of the concept as organisations look to educate themselves on the benefits,” says Collier.

-Collier says data centres have already evolved vastly to meet the needs of today’s digital era, but there will be further advancements in the near future.
+Collier says data centers have already evolved vastly to meet the needs of today's digital era, but there will be further advancements in the near future.

 "In the next few years we will see this encompass working with applications and driving performance to help support the growth of IoT and AI.
-Micro data centres are the future of edge computing and modern data centres will continue to evolve to drive value from business applications,” says Collier.
+Micro data centers are the future of edge computing and modern data centers will continue to evolve to drive value from business applications,” says Collier.

 “IT admins should prepare by gaining a full understanding of the infrastructure stack.
 Organisations need to stop focusing on IT infrastructure management and instead look to drive business value through data and applications.